jhpyle/docassemble/_docs/installation.md

 sudo a2enmod xsendfile
 {% endhighlight %}

-Create the root directory for user-contributed Python packages (see [site.USER_BASE]), and make sure it is writeable:
+Create directories needed by **docassemble**:

 {% highlight bash %}
-sudo mkdir -p /var/www/.local /var/www/.cache
+sudo mkdir -p /usr/share/docassemble/webapp
-sudo chown www-data.www-data /var/www/.local /var/www/.cache
 {% endhighlight %}

-Create the directory for the Flask WSGI file needed by the web server:
+Copy the WSGI file to the webapp directory:

 {% highlight bash %}
-sudo mkdir -p /var/lib/docassemble/webapp sudo cp ~/docassemble/docassemble_webapp/flask.wsgi /var/lib/docassemble/webapp
+sudo cp ~/docassemble/docassemble_webapp/docassemble.wsgi /usr/share/docassemble/webapp
-sudo chown www-data.www-data /var/lib/docassemble/webapp/flask.wsgi
-{% endhighlight %}

-Create the uploads directory:

-{% highlight bash %}
-sudo mkdir -p /usr/share/docassemble/files sudo chown www-data.www-data /usr/share/docassemble/files
 {% endhighlight %}

 Set up and edit the [configuration] file.
 At the very least, you should